blockifywp/plugin/readme.txt

 - **SVG Support:** Extra code has been included to enable SVG support in the image, gallery and site logo blocks.

-- **Base CSS:** Optionally load a 1kb base CSS normalize/reset file to ensure consistent styling across core blocks, and fix minor styling issues.
+- **Custom Icons:** Custom icons can be added directly in the editor with the Icon block.
+Alternatively, developers can provide complete SVG icon sets from within themes, child themes or custom plugins.

-- **Code Splitting:** All CSS and JS assets are separated and conditionally loaded only when required by a page.
+- **Optimized CSS & JS:** Optionally load a 1kb base CSS normalize/reset file to ensure consistent styling across core blocks, and fix minor styling issues.
+All CSS and JS assets are separated and conditionally loaded only when required by a page.

 - **Hook System:** Every line of code in Blockify can be modified with hooks.
 There are plenty of actions and filters provided for developers to customize almost every aspect of the editor with plain old PHP.